-Typeface or Symbol Meaning Example

-AaBbCc123 The names of commands, files, and directories; on-screen computer output Edit your .login file.
-Use ls -a to list all files. machine_name% you have
+Typeface or Symbol Meaning Example AaBbCc123 The names of commands, files, and directories, and onscreen computer output Edit your .login file.
+Use ls -a to list all files. machine_name% you have mail.
+AaBbCc123 What you type, contrasted with onscreen computer output machine_name% su Password: AaBbCc123 Command-line placeholder: replace with a real name or value To delete a file, type rm filename .
+AaBbCc123 Book titles, new terms, or terms to be emphasized Read Chapter 6 in User's Guide .

-mail.

-AaBbCc123 What you type, contrasted with machine_name% su

-on-screen computer output Password:

-AaBbCc123 Command-line placeholder: replace with a real name or value To delete a file, type rm filename .

-AaBbCc123 Book titles, new words, or terms, or words to be emphasized.
-Read Chapter 6 in User's Guide.

 These are called class options.
 You must be root to do this.